michaelw730/irish/unit6.md

 | Is maith liom feoil dorcha | I like dark meat
 |  |  |  |  |
 | Rithim ar maidin | I run in the morning
-| Imríonn sí leis | She runs with him ???
+| Imríonn sí leis | She plays with him
 | Bailíonn na cailíní an bia | The girl collects the food
 | Leann tú an leabhar leis | You read the book with him
 | Éistim leis an scéal | I listen to the story